All Episodes

 Great to have you here.

-I'm getting allegations here that I purposely took that call with only five seconds remaining because I don't want to expose the Jesse Ventura conspiracy theories that everybody knows are true.
+I'm already getting, snirdly, I'm getting allegations here that I purposely took that call with only five seconds remaining because I don't want to expose the Jesse Ventura conspiracy theories that everybody knows are true.

 I didn't know there were any Jesse Ventura conspiracy theories.

-But folks, this this AP story on the Iranian deal.
+But folks, this AP story on the Iranian deal, I have to tell you about this.

-You you should know this.
+You should know this.

-They're trumpeting, they have an exclusive.
+They're trumpeting they have an exclusive.

 UN to let Iran inspect alleged nuclear work site.

-I know it it sounds preposterous, but yet it sounds totally typical of the way things are going.
+I know it sounds preposterous, but yet it sounds totally typical of the way things are going.

-And it sounds as full of it as everything else in the world today does.
+It sounds as full of it as everything else in the world today does.

 But here are the details.